jorrizza/cv/README.md

 ### *2012-now:* Software Engineer at *ViaViela B.V.* ###

 Mainly Ruby on Rails development and day-to-day operations.
+This includes cloud services like Heroku and Amazon S3.
+I'm also responsible for managing the existing legacy Linux systems and OpenBSD infrastructure.

 ### *2010-now:* Benevolent Dictator at *CodeVentures B.V.* ###

 Running my own company doing pretty much all sorts of IT-related work.
+Mainly DevOps related.

 ### *2010-now:* Co-owner and founder at *Tussen B.V.* ###